-If a student must be absent for a family emergency, trip, or other reason for five or more days, the parent must apply in advance for an Independent Study Contract.
+If a student must be absent for a family emergency, trip, or other reason for five or more days, the parent must apply one week in advance for an Independent Study Contract.
+Any Independent Study Contract request that extends beyond 10 school days requires administrative approval.
 The student will be given assignments based on the classroom core curriculum for each day of the absence.
 ALL work must be completed accurately and submitted immediately upon the student's return to school to be considered present for the days listed on the Independent Study Contract.
 Failure to complete any Independent Study Contract fully or submit it immediately upon return may result in denial of future Independent Study Contract requests.